racket/racket/racket/src/cs/README.txt

    interpreter around the compiled parts).

    Select this mode by setting the `PLT_CS_MACH` environment variable, but it's currently the default.
+When this mode is selected, interpreter mode is still used for compile-time code that does not span a module (or, more generally, for the 'quick option to `compile-linklet` and similar functions).

    When the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a subdirectory of "compiled" using the